Bone Density Testing

 Where to Have a Bone Density Test

 Most people need a prescription or referral from their healthcare provider to have a bone density test.
 If you’re not sure where to go for a bone density test, contact your healthcare provider or your insurance plan to find out where the test is available.
 The ideal facility is one with staff that are trained and certified by an organization such as the ISCD, and better yet, one that has been accredited by the ISCD.
-Most hospital radiology departments, private radiology groups and some medical practices offer bone density testing.
+Most hospital radiology departments, private radiology groups, and some medical practices offer bone density testing.
 When you go for your appointment, be sure to take the prescription or referral with you.
 The testing center will send your bone density test results to your healthcare provider.
 You may want to make an appointment to discuss your results with your healthcare provider.

 Understanding DXA Results

 - A T-score of -1.0 or above is normal bone density.
 Examples are 0.9, 0 and -0.9.

-- A T-score between -1.0 and -2.5 means you have low bone density or osteopenia.
+- A T-score between -1.0 and -2.5 means you have low bone mass or osteopenia.
 Examples are T-scores of -1.1, -1.6 and -2.4.

 - A T-score of -2.5 or below is a diagnosis of osteoporosis.
 Examples are T-scores of -2.6, -3.3 and -3.9.

-When to Consider Treatment
+When to Consider Medications for Osteoporosis